rmrt1n/rmrt1n.github.io/src/snippets/manual-image-optimisation.md

 ---
 title: How to Manually Optimise Images for the Web
 tags:
-  - html
+  - HTML
-  - performance
+  - Performance
-  - web-development
+  - Web Development
 published: 2024-05-16
 updated: 2024-05-22
 ---